jmoenig/Snap/DEVLOG.md

     * new "changeBy(data, delta)" extension primitive
     * new LISP-like text syntax for blocks and scripts
     * copy text from variable watchers, block result bubbles and sprite speech/thought balloons to the clipboard
+    * allow (nested) lists of block label parts in the DEFINE command to express multi-line block labels
     * new Metaprogramming library
     * color type input slots for custom blocks
     * metaprogramming support for color type input slots (number: 13, spec: "clr", mnemonic: "color")